 It is not alone in having such a varied fleet.
 Municipalities of today are likely to have numerous pieces of equipment within their fleets just to be able to satisfy the diverse tasks asked of them.
 Because necessity is the mother of invention, some unusual additions to fleets are procured to tackle the odd jobs at hand from airboats and horses to air pollution-measuring vehicles and more.

-Witness Dover, the capital of Delaware and the county seat of Kent County, which has a colorful addition to its fleet of customary police cars and vans in its popular mounted police unit.
+Witness Dover, New Hampshire which has a colorful addition to its fleet of customary police cars and vans in its popular mounted police unit.

 Officer Michelle Murch has been a member of the city’s police force for 19 years and has been assigned to the mounted unit for 12 years.

 According to Murch, the unit is aided by a tremendous volunteer force that helps with the care of the horses and the education of the public on how to behave around the animals.

 The Dover Mounted Horse Patrol receives no tax funding, but community businesses are paddock sponsors, which allows the unit to use the money to care for the horses in various aspects — farrier, vet, shaving or fly spray — and in return, each paddock sponsor receives a 3-by-5-foot sign, displayed on the paddock fence near the stable.